strauss/hornet-queen/README.md

 #### Disadvantages

-- The generic array implementation does not support `System.arrayCopy` directly.
+- ~~The generic array implementation does not support `System.arrayCopy` directly, when in native mode.~~
-    - The function `getResizedCopy` indirectly uses it when in non-native mode.
+    - ~~The function `getResizedCopy` indirectly uses it when in non-native mode.~~
-    - Ironically, in native mode this operation is not supported at all.
-Here a manual copy operation is used.
-However, up to a certain length of the underlying buffer, it is still faster than `System.arraycopy` on a regular array.
+    - ~~Ironically, in native mode this operation is not supported at all.
+Here, a manual copy operation is used.
+However, up to a certain length of the underlying buffer, it is still faster than `System.arraycopy` on a regular array.~~
 - The underlying structure of `ByteBuffer` is always a byte array with a maximum size of about 2GB (2^31 bytes).
 Therefore, the index space is limited, based on the primitive data type.
 It always starts at 0 and ends at:
     - `Byte`:  2,147,483,647 (`Int.MAX_VALUE` - 8)